ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

       A data set name can be a GDS relative name.

-      When using GDS relative name and it is a positive generation, *disposition=new* must be used.
+      When using GDS relative name and it is a positive generation, :emphasis:`disposition=new` must be used.

       | **required**: False
       | **type**: str

     type
       The data set type.
-Only required when *disposition=new*.
+Only required when :emphasis:`disposition=new`.

       Maps to DSNTYPE on z/OS.